coalton-lang/coalton-website/content/post/20250812-lisp-libraries.md

 By [Robert Smith](https://twitter.com/stylewarning)

-*We discuss how we can make an efficient, type-safe interface to existing libraries written in Common Lisp so that they can be used in other Coalton code.*
+*We discuss how we can make an efficient, type-safe interface to existing libraries written in Common Lisp so that they can be used in Coalton code.*

 {{< toc >}}